statiming/statiming.github.com/_posts/2013-01-11-p4-delete-client.md

 		p4 client client_name

-then we change the p4 client configur and using the abover tricks to clean up the pending changes
+then we change the p4 client configur and using the above tricks to clean up the pending changes